 Teaching Winery and Winery Incubator Concept

 The winery was designed for a production capacity of 3,000 cases per year.
-As part of their coursework, students participate in making wines for the college’s SOWI Cellars label, which produces about 250-500 cases annually.
+As part of their coursework, students participate in making wines for the college’s SOWI Cellars label, which produces about 500 cases annually.
 The remaining production capacity is slated for use as a winery incubator.
-Winery entrepreneurs who complete the UCC V&E degree program, develop their own business plan, and receive TTB and OLCC licensure can utilize the equipment and production space as an alternating proprietor.
-These entrepreneurs can build their brand without the significant capital expenditures for equipment and building space.
+Wine industry entrepreneurs can develop their own business plan and receive TTB and OLCC licensure to utilize the SOWI equipment and cellar space to start their own brand.
+This allows them to craft quality wines while aiming start-up capital towards permanent facilities of their own.
 SOWI has received funding from both the US Department of Agriculture and the Economic Development Administration for both the teaching winery and the winery incubator.
 Because of these grants, the SOWI winery is outfitted with the best available equipment for high quality winemaking on a small scale.
-We are expecting our first incubator clients in the 2014 harvest.

 The Winery Setup